iWdGo/GoCompilerEfficiency/src/arraysstruct/README.md

 **Results**

-Arrays are slightly the faster.
+Arrays are slightly faster.
-An array of struct has a similar performance with the advantage of stronger typing.
+Performance of an array of struct is similar with the advantage of stronger typing.
 The map is 30% more expensive.

 ```